CoS-Speedrunning/CoS-Autosplitter/README.md

-# Chants of Sennaar Autosplitter v0.2.0
+# Chants of Sennaar Autosplitter v1.0.0

 ## Known bugs
-- Some splits will trigger multiple times during true ending run
+None as of 5th June 2024.

 ## How to install
 1. [Download](https://github.com/just-ero/asl-help/raw/main/lib/asl-help) `asl-help` and place it in your LiveSplit installation folder > Components